blessingekwere/Chemicals-In-Cosmetics/README.md

 ##### _ ChemicalUpdated At — Date this chemical report was last modified by manufacturer, packer and/or distributor.
 This field is unique from the product profile.
 ##### _ ChemicalDateRemoved — If applicable, date the chemical was removed from product, i.e., reformulation.
 ##### _ ChemicalCount — Total number of current chemicals reported for this product.
 This number does not include chemicals that have been removed from a product.
 This number is a calculated field based on current reporting.
-The link to the dataset can be found [here].
+The link to the dataset can be found [here](https://www.kaggle.com/datasets/thedevastator/chemicals-in-cosmetics-what-s-really-in-your).

 ## Data Cleaning
 I created a database called “Chemicals_In_Cosmetics” and then imported the data in a comma separated value (csv) format into Microsoft SQL server using the import and export wizard.